juergenlandauer/LandTalk.AI/README.md

-# LandTalk.ai - Your Landscape Talks With you using Artificial Intelligence (AI)
+# LandTalk.ai - Your Landscape Talks With You

- A QGIS plugin that allows users to analyze map areas using ChagGPT or Google's Gemini multimodal AI.
+ A QGIS plugin that allows users to analyze map areas using ChatGPT or Google's Gemini multimodal AI.

  ## Features